inkVerb/VIP/401-shell/Lesson-11.md

 ### II.
 Heredoc: `cat <<EOF`

-#### Rules of Heredocs
+#### Rules of a heredoc
-1. A "heredoc" is text in a script treated as a separate text document.
+1. A "heredoc" is text in a script treated as a separate text document; useful for large amounts of text.
+2. A heredoc is a multi-line argument for a command; the first line can pipe like a normal command.
-2. A heredoc's "delimeter" (often 'EOF' or 'END') can be anything, as long as both start and finish are the same.
+3. A heredoc's "delimeter" (often `EOF` or `END`) can be anything, as long as both start and finish are the same.
-3. A heredoc is a multi-line argument for a command.
-4. A heredoc conveniently handles large amounts of text.
+4. A heredoc can render variables.
-5. A heredoc doesn't like "whitespace" (empty lines or double spaces/tabs before/after content); it could break your script.
+  - **nowdoc**: put the "delimeter" in 'single quotes' (`'EOF'`) and variables won't render.
+5. In non-Shell languages, "whitespace" can break a heredoc.

 Format:
 ```sh